BradenWoolley/IksOks/README.md

 ### Theme System
 Visual themes are split into two ScriptableObjects:

-- **`ThemeData`** - player-specific: mark sprite and player colour.
+- **`ThemeData`** - player-specific: marker sprite and player colour.
 Each player selects their own `ThemeData` independently before the match starts via the `ThemeSelectionPopup`
 - **`BoardTheme`** - designer-set: board background sprite, board colour, cell sprite, cell colour.
 Configured once by the designer and are not player-selectable.

 Adding a new theme requires only creating a new `ThemeData` asset - no code changes.